cloudnative-pg/cloudnative-pg/docs/src/declarative_role_management.md

-# Database Role Management
+# Database role management

 From its inception, CloudNativePG has managed the creation of specific roles required in PostgreSQL instances:

-- some reserved users, such as the `postgres` superuser, `streaming_replica` and `cnpg_pooler_pgbouncer` (when the PgBouncer `Pooler` is used)
+- Some reserved users, such as the postgres superuser, streaming_replica, and cnpg_pooler_pgbouncer (when the PgBouncer `Pooler` is used)
 - The application user, set as the low-privilege owner of the application database

-This process is described in the ["Bootstrap"](bootstrap.md) section.
+This process is described in [Bootstrap](bootstrap.md).

 With the `managed` stanza in the cluster spec, CloudNativePG now provides full lifecycle management for roles specified in `.spec.managed.roles`.

-This feature enables declarative management of existing roles, as well as the creation of new roles if they are not already present in the database.
-Role creation will occur *after* the database bootstrapping is complete.
+This feature enables declarative management of existing roles, as well as the creation of roles if they aren't already present in the database.
+Role creation occurs after the database bootstrapping is complete.

 An example manifest for a cluster with declarative role management can be found in the file [`cluster-example-with-roles.yaml`](samples/cluster-example-with-roles.yaml).

-Here is an excerpt from that file:
+Here's an excerpt from that file:

 ```yaml
 apiVersion: postgresql.cnpg.io/v1